Hyperthyroidism

 • For a healthy thyroid you should pay attention to an adequate iodine intake: Adults should consume about 180 to 200 micrograms of iodine per day, but never more than 500 micrograms!
 Excessive iodine intake (also, for example, via iodine-containing medications) can trigger hyperthyroidism.

 • Do not take thyroid hormones in overdose if you have been prescribed such medication due to hypothyroidism.
-Otherwise, you’ll flood your body with too much thyroid hormone, triggering hyperthyroidism symptoms.
+Otherwise you will flood your body with too much thyroid hormone, which triggers symptoms of hyperthyroidism.

 Hyperthyroidism – course and prognosis